dsmorgan/yacgb/README.md

 - ccxt library, enabling access to just about every crypto exchange out there
 - pynamodb library, enabling persistence using AWS DynamoDB

-[^1]: Leveraging AWS Free-Tier, which [notoriously lacks any guardrails](https://www.lastweekinaws.com/blog/is-the-aws-free-tier-really-free/).
-No gurantees it will actually cost you nothing and requires fairly regular monitoring and experience in AWS cost management practices, YMMV.
+[^1]: Leveraging the [AWS Free-Tier](https://aws.amazon.com/free/), which [notoriously lacks any guardrails](https://www.lastweekinaws.com/blog/is-the-aws-free-tier-really-free/).
+No gurantees it will actually cost you nothing, as some dependant services required are only free for a limited time (e.g. S3) and requires fairly regular monitoring and experience in AWS cost management practices.
+YMMV.

 ---